Staff sergeant: US Army

-U.S. Marine Corps
+US Marine Corps

-Staff Sergeant (SSgt) is E-6 rank (NATO code OR-6) in the United States Marine Corps (USMC), ranking above Sergeant and below Gunnery Sergeant.
+Staff sergeant (SSgt) is E-6 rank (NATO code OR-6) in the United States Marine Corps (USMC), ranking above sergeant and below gunnery sergeant.
 This grade is normally achieved after 6 years in service.

-The rank of staff sergeant in the USMC was created in 1923 to coincide with the U.S. Army's ranks.
-Until the end of WW2, the insignia of platoon sergeant was three chevrons and a rocker (worn by "line" NCO grades), with Staff Sergeant having a horizontal stripe (worn by "staff" NCO grades) instead of a rocker below the chevrons.
-After the separate rank of Platoon Sergeant was eliminated, the Staff Sergeant rank switched over to the rocker insignia and Staff Sergeants held the platoon sergeant's billet.
+The rank of staff sergeant in the USMC was created in 1923 to coincide with the US Army's ranks.
+Until the end of World War II, the insignia of platoon sergeant was three chevrons and a rocker (worn by "line" NCO grades), with staff sergeant having a horizontal stripe (worn by "staff" NCO grades) instead of a rocker below the chevrons.
+After the separate rank of platoon sergeant was eliminated, the staff sergeant rank switched over to the rocker insignia and staff sergeants held the platoon sergeant's billet.